-ESMA published its latest EMIR Q&As earlier this week to bring it in line with revisions to the EMIR technical standards which come into effect on 1 November this year.
-This guidance is supported by the publication of revised validations to be applied by the trade repositories (the so called L3 validations).
+ESMA published its latest EMIR Q&As earlier this week to bring it in line with the revised technical standards which come into effect on 1 November this year.
+This guidance is supported by the publication of revised validations to be applied by the trade repositories (the so-called L3 validations).
 Kaizen’s validation service will be available for clients to test their compliance with the validations from 1 May.
 We will deal with EMIR RTS re-write in a forthcoming blog that will explore the impact of the EMIR changes.

 The updated Q&A also deals with the requirements for back-loading of historic trades which is what we address in this article.

 The back-loading obligation applies to firms with trades that were open or entered into after 12 August 2012 (the date from which EMIR took effect) and the commencement of EMIR reporting on 12 February 2014.
 This requirement also affects firms that became subject to EMIR after the reporting obligation came into effect due to a relocation or re-categorisation of their business.
 Any trades subject to the back-loading requirement must be submitted before the end of 12 February 2019.

 The back-loading trades can be submitted in their end state and for exchange traded derivatives the concluding position for those cleared contracts.
 Where these trades or positions are concluded or terminated after 11 August 2014 (the date when collateral and valuation reporting came into effect), the valuation and collateral fields must also be populated.